§48E Qualified Facilities

 JouleBox™ can also be engineered for subsurface and hardened deployments, including underground installations, interconnecting tunnels between ScanPods, EMP-shielded AI compute environments, and point-to-point utility infrastructure where resilient, non-generative energy storage is required.

-Core Module -
+Core Modules -

 From these core "Pod" modules come larger, multi-use structures.